Osman-Gokturk/ML-attacks/README.md

 * children contains 0,1,2,3 more. we replace more as  "4"
 *  "social" feature is coded as 1 for problematic, and 0 for other two  categories.
-*
+*  for features "parents", "has_nurs", "form", "housing", "finance", "social", "health", [all features except "children] if it is not mentioned fill with "other" category.
+This way, a new category is added for each feature .

-* They have coded label categorical values to numerical classes  as (0,1,2,3) [ recall we omited "recommend"ö see above].
+* They have coded label categorical values to numerical classes  as (0,1,2,3) [ recall we omited "recommend", see above].
 But for the independent features or X matrix data, they implemented one-hot-coding ( making an extra feature for each category in the feature).

-* Eventually we have a matrix of X data for 22 columns: as for each type we should have one one-hot collumn, we would have  3 parents, 5 nurs,3 form,children 1,housing 3,  finance 2, social 1, health 3, =20. ( it seems 2 "others"  are found in two features.)
+* Eventually we have a matrix of X data for 22 columns: as for each type we should have one one-hot collumn, we would have  3 parents, 5 nurs,3 form,children 1,housing 3,  finance 2, social 1, health 3, =21.
+We could have extra 6 columns coming from filling empty with other (actually 7, but we will handle "social" seperately.
+Also, It is not for sure that each feature would have some missing values and we will fill them with "other".
+Because of this reason, we actually have only one featrue in plus.  we have 23  columns instead of 21.

 # Train-test split, Model, Fitting, Scores,
 test_set was done for 0.8. .
 Inıtally there were  12960 rows,  somes were dropped. and the eventual 0.2 Train, 0,8 Test is as following: